Taiwan countryintel banner

 Labor Law

-The most important legislation addressing employment issues is the Labor Standards Act (LSA) which regulates the terms and conditions of employment.
-With a few exceptions, it applies to all industries and occupations.
-These laws also apply to foreign nationals working in Taiwan.
+The most important legislation addressing employment issues is the Labor Standards Act (LSA), which regulates the terms and conditions of employment.
+With limited exceptions, it applies broadly across industries and occupations, including foreign nationals working in Taiwan.

 Main Industries

-Electronics, petroleum refining, armaments, chemicals, textiles, iron and steel, machinery, cement, food processing, vehicles, consumer products and pharmaceuticals
+Electronics, semiconductors, petroleum refining, chemicals, textiles, iron and steel, machinery, food processing, vehicles, consumer products and pharmaceuticals

 GDP Growth